Pawventures

 The Sprinkler Run ($10–$30)

 A basic lawn sprinkler provides hours of entertainment for dogs that love chasing water.
-The Orbit 62100 Yard Enforcer is a motion-activated sprinkler that blasts water when your dog triggers the sensor — it is designed to deter animals from gardens, but dogs treat it as the greatest toy ever invented.
+The Orbit 62100 Yard Enforcer is a motion-activated sprinkler that blasts water when your dog triggers the sensor — designed to deter garden animals but treated by dogs as the greatest toy ever invented.

 The DIY Splash Pad ($50–$200)